neuefische/wd-flipped-classroom-curriculum/sessions/github-and-markdown/gitHub-and-markdown.md

 - Do not end your commit message with a period
 - When in doubt, describe _why_ you did something instead of _how_: "fix typo" instead of "replaced the letter a with an e in the second word"

-All commit messages combined should form a protocol or log of all features and changes made to the code base.
-Other developers should be able to understand what happened at each step of the development process only by reading the commit messages.
+Your commit messages are a protocol of all changes made to the code base.
+Other developers should be able to understand what happened by reading the commit messages.

 ---